mrazomej/AutoEncoderToolkit.jl/docs/src/infomaxvae.md

-# InfoMax VAE
+# [InfoMax VAE] (@id InfoMaxVAEsmodule)

 The InfoMax VAE is a variant of the Variational Autoencoder (VAE) that aims to explicitly account for the maximization of mutual information between the latent space representation and the input data.
-The main difference between the InfoMax VAE and the [MMD-VAE (InfoVAE)](@ref) is that rather than using the Maximum-Mean Discrepancy (MMD) as a measure of the "distance" between the latent space, the InfoMax VAE explicitly models the mutual information between latent representations and data inputs via a separate neural network.
+The main difference between the InfoMax VAE and the [MMD-VAE (InfoVAE)](@ref MMDVAEsmodule) is that rather than using the Maximum-Mean Discrepancy (MMD) as a measure of the "distance" between the latent space, the InfoMax VAE explicitly models the mutual information between latent representations and data inputs via a separate neural network.
 The loss function for this separate network then takes the form of a variational lower bound on the mutual information between the latent space and the input data.

 Because of the need of this separate network, the [`InfoMaxVAE`](@ref InfoMaxVAE) struct in `AutoEncode.jl` takes two arguments to construct: the